mattsah/mininim/README.md

 With that all said.
 Let's cover some basic concepts.

+## HEADS UP

+None of this really exists yet.
+This is a project i'm working on.
+Don't expect to be able to follow any of the instructions.
+There's a lot still in play.
+But this is the basic concept.

 ## Architecture

 Mininim borrows from object oriented programming with a heavy reliance on dependency injection.
 While an _ultimate_ goal would be to have some sort of auto-wired dependency injection, this is not in the cards without the introduction of far more comprehensive meta-programming.
 This is because, as you have probably noted if you came from the OOP world, "classes" don't really exist as a concept in Nim.
 And while there's some argument that "classes" don't really exist anywhere and we're all just passing structs as first parameters, there are a few critical differences from more dynamic OOP oriented programming language: